tye-exe/SpawnFix/README.md

 ### SpawnFix:
-This project was created to solve an issue one of my friends was having with their mc server.
-What this plugin does is it teleports a player to the cords given in the config.yml on the first ever join.
-Then on a players first join after a reload or restart it teleports them to their last log-off location.
+This plugin is for overriding any other plugins that mess with the default spawn / login behaviour of players.

+On the first ever join a player is teleported to the cords set in [default](#default).
+For every other login the player is teleported to their last login location.
+See [login](#login-one-of-the-words-bellow) for ways to control this behaviour.

+The overriding works by repeatedly teleporting a player their login / respawn location.
+The settings in [teleport](#teleport) can be used to control this.

+If you want me to make a change to this plugin or to port it to another version, either open an [issue on GitHub](https://github.com/Mapty231/SpawnFix/issues) or send me a friend request on [discord](https://discordapp.com/users/710186242196897946).

+Supports spigot based servers from 1.17 - 1.20.2 (at time of writing).

-#### Config guide:
+### Config guide:
 ##### default:
-- x = The x pos of the first ever log in location desired.
+- x (any decimal number) - The x pos of the first ever log in location desired.
-- y = The y pos of the first ever log in location desired.
+- y (any decimal number) - The y pos of the first ever log in location desired.
-- z = The z pos of the first ever log in location desired.
+- z (any decimal number) - The z pos of the first ever log in location desired.

 #### teleport:
-- times = The amount of times to teleport the player to their last log in location.
+- times (any whole number) - The amount of times to teleport the player to their last login / respawn location.
-- retryInterval = How many ticks to wait between each teleport of the player.
+- retryInterval (any whole number) - How many ticks to wait between each teleport of the player.

+#### login (One of the words bellow):
+- "every" - The player will get teleported to their last login location on every login.
+- "first" - The player will get teleported to their last login location only on the first join since a reload or restart.
+- "never" - The player will never get teleported to their last login location.

+#### onSpawn (true or false):
+If set to true the plugin will force the player to respawn at their current spawn point.
+If the player has set a spawn with a bed or via other means they will be teleported to that.
+Otherwise, they will e teleported to world spawn.